DeanLeong/class-info/README.md

 ## Plagiarism

 General Assembly has a **zero tolerance policy** towards plagiarism and cheating.
 It is destructive to classroom culture, and exhibits a clear lack of respect for classmates, instructors, the company, and the greater engineering community.
-Please review [the full plagiarism policy document](/policies/plagiarism.md).
+Please review [the full plagiarism policy](PLAGIARISM.md).

 <br>